 The majority of the Company's revenue and expenses are in Indian Rupees with the remainder denominated in US Dollars and Euros.
 The fluctuation in foreign exchange currency may not impact the Company much.
-However, if any foreign currency risk on the liability side, it is fully hedged.

 Unhedged foreign Currency

 The Company's unhedged foreign currency exposure is as follows: